-Can a Victim Drop The Charges in a Domestic Violence Case?
+Can the Victim Drop Domestic Violence Charges

 can a victim drop charges